Dirk1980ac/dev-wks/packages/README.md

 # packages

-Here you can add local packages to the image which are eithoer not available in the upstream repository ore private.
+Here you can add local RPM packages to the image which are eithoer not available in the upstream repository or private.